 - 3. Title II participants, who meet program eligibility requirements, may receive a direct referral to PA CareerLink® Lehigh Valley for a prioritized assessment of training and career services needs. - 4.
 The WBLV and Title II providers will collaborate to determine eligibility requirements for the purpose of co-enrolling Title II job ready participants into Title I intensive placement and follow up career services. - 5.
 A system of cross referral is in place for Title II participants and PA CareerLink® Lehigh Valley's youth, adult, and dislocated worker participants for literacy, training, and employment services including concurrent programming, if applicable. - 6.
 Career pathways in High Priority Occupations in Targeted Industry Clusters are jointly established for Title II participants and employers. - 7.
 Develop and maintain a Definitions Map Directory to ensure consistency of services across WIOA programs. - 8.
 Title II providers collaboratively provide a bi-monthly virtual workshop at PA CareerLink® Lehigh Valley on Adult Basic Literacy Education options. - 9.
 Title II providers provide technical assistance and staff development in effectively serving participants with basic skill deficiencies.
-When the PA CareerLink® Lehigh Valley identifies cohorts of individuals needing intensive remediation and/or completion of High School equivalency coursework, Title II providers are sourced to facilitate dedicated group instruction.
+When the PA CareerLink® Lehigh Valley identifies cohorts of individuals needing intensive remediation and/or completion of High School equivalency coursework, Title II providers are sourced to facilitate dedicated group instruction. - 10.
+Title II providers meet the partner requirements in 463.305 of the WIOA final regulations, What is a Comprehensive One-Stop Center and What Must Be Provided? - Staff members present at the One-Stop to assist with basic skills assessment and prescribed individualized education plan - Cross-trained staff on Title II programs at One-Stop for engagement in ongoing literacy, ESL, and ABE/GED program services - A direct linkage to program staff through technology to regularly coordinate referrals, enrollments, and progress toward educational benchmarks - 11.
+Title II partners are sourced to provide family literacy and ESL services to support disadvantaged populations of job seekers by offering customer-centric, holistic services that can stabilize households and ensure job placement and retention.

-- 10. Title II providers meet the partner requirements in 463.305 of the WIOA final regulations, What is a Comprehensive One-Stop Center and What Must Be Provided? - Staff members present at the One-Stop to assist with basic skills assessment and prescribed individualized education plan - Cross-trained staff on Title II programs at One-Stop for engagement in ongoing literacy, ESL, and ABE/GED program services - A direct linkage to program staff through technology to regularly coordinate referrals, enrollments, and progress toward educational benchmarks - 11.
-Title II partners are sourced to provide family literacy and ESL services to support disadvantaged populations of job seekers by offering customer-centric, holistic services that can stabilize households and ensure job placement and retention. - 12.
-With participant consent, Title I and Title II providers share assessment results of all co-enrolled participants and agree to share all relevant data related to core outcomes. - 13.
-PA CareerLink® Lehigh Valley administers WorkKeys® and/or Aspiring Minds Computer Adaptive Test (AMCAT) assessments to WIOA enrolled customers who are transitioning from Title II to Title I workforce training opportunities. - 14.
-PA CareerLink® Lehigh Valley provides community job and labor market information, career awareness, and access to PA CareerLink®, job fairs, and other employer recruitments. - 15.
+- 12. With participant consent, Title I and Title II providers share assessment results of all co-enrolled participants and agree to share all relevant data related to core outcomes. - 13.
+PA CareerLink® Lehigh Valley provides community job and labor market information, career awareness, and access to PA CareerLink®, job fairs, and other employer recruitments. - 14.
 PA CareerLink® Lehigh Valley provides outreach services, information sessions, staff development and PA CareerLink® staff training. - 4.13.
 What services, activities and program resources will be provided to participants, including those outlined at WIOA Sec.
 3(24), Individuals with a Barrier to Employment, in the local area?